alexwine36/Portfolio/apps/portfolio/content/work/abrazo/index.md

 <!-- - Developed applications to automate repetitive tasks and streamline processes to reduce errors. -->

-- Developed applications to automate repetitive tasks such as report generation, processing utility bills and alerts for issues.
-This streamlined processes and reducing errors.
+- Developed applications to automate repetitive tasks such as report generation, processing utility bills, and alerts for issues.
+This streamlined processes and reduced errors.

 <!-- and streamline processes to reduce errors. -->